martin-brennan/writing.martin-brennan.com/library.md

 * [King, Stephen -- The Shining](/the-shining) 📖
 * [King, Stephen -- The Stand](/2017-reading-list) 📖🌟🌟
 * King, Stephen -- Misery 📖
+* King, Stephen -- The Dark Tower: The Gunslinger 📖🌟
+* King, Stephen -- The Dark Tower: The Drawing of the Three
+* King, Stephen -- The Dark Tower: The Waste Lands
 * [King, Stephen -- Pet Sematary](/pet-sematary) 📖
 * [Martin, George R. R. -- A Game of Thrones](/2017-reading-list) 📖
 * [Martin, George R. R. -- A Clash of Kings](/2017-reading-list) 📖🌟